krishnaprasadkv/Linux-Commands/vi.md

+# VI    (Visual display editor)
+## overview
+* The default editor that comes with the UNIX operating system is called vi (visual editor).
+Using vi editor, we can edit an existing file or create a new file from scratch. we can also use this editor to just read a text file.vi editor is most popular editor in linux.Other editors in Linux are emacs, gedit.

-### VI    (Visual display editor)
+    * VI    (Visual display editor)
-### VIM   (Visual display editor improved)
+    * VIM   (Visual display editor improved)

-* This is command mode editor for files.
-Other editors in Linux are emacs, gedit vi editor is most popular
 Syntax: `$ vi <filename_NEW> or <filename_EXISTING>`

 * It has 3 modes:
-1 Command Mode
+1. Command Mode
-2 Insert mode (edit mode)
+2. Insert mode (edit mode)
-3 extended command mode
+3. Extended command mode

 Note: When you open the vim editor, it will be in the command mode by default.